 Summer is the time when bookworms get excited and even casual readers turn to their bookshelves to fill the remaining space in their beach bag.
-And since the summer of 2020 is anything but usual, the need for good reads is especially essential.
+And since the summer of 2021 is anything but usual with ongoing travel restrictions and often unpredictable weather conditions, the need for good reads is especially essential.

 No matter if you actually make it to the beach or as far as your couch – we've got you covered.
 With great input from CFO Connect members, we've curated this list of the most interesting and empowering reads for finance professionals this summer.
 And because modern finance leadership is about more than just numbers know-how, these recommendations run the gamut from business & leadership, to philosophy and fictional page-turners.

 Get comfortable under that throw blanket or beach towel — summer is here!